bateller/martinfitzpatrick.name/content/pages/cv.md

 analyse large proteomic datasets and developing scientific software to simplify the process of data analysis.

-I code happily in Python and with regret in R and MATLAB.
-I'm also familiar with a long list of languages that I have learnt and then subsequently forgotten including C, [Pascal](), Perl, PHP, Prolog, Spectrum/[Sam BASIC]() and z80 ASM.
+I code happily in [Python](/tag/python) and with regret in R and MATLAB.
+I'm also familiar with a long list of languages that I have learnt along the way including C, [Pascal](/tag/pascal), Perl, PHP, Prolog, Spectrum/[Sam BASIC](/tag/samcoupe) and z80 ASM.

 ## Publications